Hoppe2808/BodySwapUnity/README.md

 **PlayerController**: Contains the ElbowPositioner.
 Can be extended to include logic that should not be networked, and thus should not be put in  _PlayerNetworkController_.

 **RecordController**: Script that contains the logic for the record and replay sequence flow.
+   - **Save location**: The script uses the Unity function Application.persistentDataPath to save the files.
+This location varies depending on what operating system the program is running on.
+Refer to Unitys own documentation to find the path for your system: [Link](https://docs.unity3d.com/ScriptReference/Application-persistentDataPath.html).
+RecordController creates a folder in the path called "Recordings", which is where the recording files are saved as json files.

 **SpawnHost**: In charge of spawning the PlayerPrototype whenever a user is connected to the network.